 Dr Joe Blythe

 Discovery Early Career Researcher Award

 Of the 250+ Aboriginal languages spoken pre-contact, only 18 are still being learned by children.
 One of these is Murrinhpatha.
 Extended family networks lie at the nexus of the social universe and of Murrinhpatha's very complex grammar.
 This project investigated how children acquire the grammar and lexicon of kinship.
 It furthered the continuity of Murrinhpatha and other strong languages by investigating the attainment of grammatical and social competence, thus placing Australia at the forefront of kinship acquisition, morphologically complex language acquisition and scientifically targeted language maintenance.

 Multimodal documentation of speech, song, sign, drawing and gesture in Arandic storytelling traditions from Central Australia

 Dr Jennifer Green

 ELDP Individual Postdoctoral Fellowship IPF0173

 In Central Australia the expressive potentials of verbal and visual art forms are combined in multimodal narratives that incorporate speech, song, sign language, gesture and drawing.
 These stories are a highly valued yet endangered part of the traditions of Central Australian peoples.
-This project took a multimodal and multidisciplinary approach to the documentation of stories from the Arandic language group - a group of closely related languages spoken by about 5,500 people.
-It provides a significant record of these narrative practices and provides rich data sets for analyses that enhance our understanding of how multimodal communicative systems work.
+The project took a multimodal and multidisciplinary approach to the documentation of stories from the Arandic language group - a group of closely related languages spoken by about 5,500 people.
+It provided a significant record of these narrative practices and provided rich data sets for analyses that enhance our understanding of how multimodal communicative systems work.